 The region south and east of Salzburg was declared a World Heritage Site in 1997, both due to its indescribable beauty and its cultural-historical importance as a source of salt.
 The valuable mineral has been mined in the area for over 7,000 years.
 Many of today's most important Alpine passes were used in the Middle Ages to transport salt from the city that still bears the word in its name (Salzburg = Salt Fortress).
 The oldest salt mines in the world are found in Hallein just south of Salzburg.
 A tour of the Hallein Salt Mines is one of the highlights of a visit to the region.
 Other popular activities include water sports of all kinds, lake cruises, cycling and hiking.
 The Salzkammergut is dotted with incredibly beautiful mountain lakes, such as Hallstättersee, Attersee, Wolfgangsee, Fuschlsee and Traunsee, just to name a few.

 The region known as the Wachau occupies a 30 km strip of the Danube Valley between the cities of Krems and Melk.
 The area was named a World Heritage Site by UNESCO in 2000 due to its natural beauty in harmony with its architectural landmarks, which include numerous castles, monasteries and ruins.
-Along this stretch the Danube flows through a narrow valley lined with terraced vineyards, historical towns and medieval villages.
-This is where many of Austria's most famous wines, including Grüner Veltliner, are produced.
+Along this stretch the Danube flows through a narrow valley sandwiched between the Bohemian Massif and the Dunkelsteiner Forest, lined with terraced vineyards and dotted with historical towns and medieval villages.
+High night-day temperature fluctuations contribute to the special aroma of the wines and this is where Austria's most famous wines, including Grüner Veltliner, are produced.

 The largest lake in Carinthia is located west of Klagenfurt.
 In the north, the main Alpine ridge protects it from cold winds; in the south the Karawanken tower over the rolling hills.
 Due to the mild climate Lake Wörthersee is one of the warmest alpine lakes.
 Water temperatures up to 28 ° are not uncommon in summer.
 On the north side of the lake the idyllic town of Pörtschach is located on a picturesque peninsula with many promenades.